waywardgeek/infnoise/README.md

 treated as a digital signal, but in this case, it is used as an analog singal.
 Care should be taken not to load the OUT signal significantly, and also to be sure the comparator can drive the resistive load with no more droop than the buffer driving signal
-B.  However, don't be concerned about noise.
+A.  However, don't be concerned about noise.
 Cross-talk is OK.
 It can only add to the entropy.

-### Mathematical Rational for Modular Multiplication
+### Analisys of Analog Modular Multiplication

-Lets start with a traditional zener TRNG:
+Consider a traditional zener TRNG:

     Vzener -> Multiply by 1e9 relative to Vref -> Clamp between -Vsupply and Vsupply -> digital 0/1

 For simplicity, assume our amplifier has positive and negative supplies, Vsupply, and -Vsupply.
-If Vzener*1e9 >= 0, then the output is a digital 1, otherwize 0.
+If Vzener\*1e9 >= 0, then the output is a digital 1, otherwize 0.

 There are variations on this theme, but this is basically how Zener TRNGs work.
 The math computed by this circuit is:

-    clamp(-Vsupply, Vsupply, Vref + 1e9*(Vzener - Vref))
+    clamp(-Vsupply, Vsupply, 1e9*Vzener)

 where the first two parameters are the lower and upper clamping voltages, and the third parameter is the amplified signal.